Shaarns/React-Apps/README.md

-This repo contains Todo App and a TicTakToe App build using React.js
+This repo contains Todo App and a TicTakToe app using React.js